Passive Optical Network: What is PON?

 Exact numbers are hard to give: they depend on traffic profile, already-installed equipment and so on.
 But in our experience, even upfront cost savings can get into the 20-40% under some circumstances, especially in scenarios such as:

-Cost savings originate not only from cheaper equipment and cabling, but also from less obvious mechanisms.
-For example, PON connections to data centers can result in lower specialised cooling requirements and decreased power consumption.
+Cost savings originate not only from cheaper equipment and cabling but also from less obvious mechanisms.
+For example, PON connections to data centres can result in lower specialised cooling requirements and decreased power consumption.

 What Equipment Do I Need for a PON?